Question: what causes sore breast not pregnant?

 Anatomically, the breast is divided into lobule, lobes, ducts, and surrounding fatty tissues.
 The lobes are divided into lobules which is the part of the breast responsible for milk production.
 After milk is produced tiny channels, called ducts, help carry milk to the nipple.

 So, if your breast feels sore each month, there is no reason to panic.
-Take a chart of days you feel those pain and inform your doctor.
+Take a chart of days you feel those pain and inform your doctor, especially if it starts to interfere with your daily life.

 3. Sign your period is about to begin